How to Create a Startup Marketing Plan and Strategy

 “Too often products focus only on their functional objective and forget that sharing can enhance the user benefit,” Trigg argues.
 “Think about how to make sharing part of your purpose.
 How does your product become the publisher for what your users do with it?”

-Viral potential is the difference between a good startup and a great one.
+Viral potential is the difference between good startup marketing and great startup marketing.
 Does your business have it?

 Crafting a marketing plan is a long, detailed process.
 You won’t perfect your strategy overnight.
 But here are four steps that you can take right away.